tbmatty/hangman/README.md

 # README
+This is a github repo that has been automatically generated for the AiCore project 'Hangman'.
+The aim of this project is to get to grips with best practices for git and to solidify skills in python programming.

+###Function definitions
+#####ask_for_input
-def ask_for_input asks the user for input and makes sure that it is a single alphabetical character
+asks the user for input and makes sure that it is a single alphabetical character def ask_for_input asks the user for input and makes sure that it is a single alphabetical character
+#####check_guess

-def check_guess checks the user input to see if it is in the computer generated word.
+checks the user input to see if it is in the computer generated word.
+I really really really hope that this is 500 characters... hmmm.... hmmmmmm..... hmmmmmmmmmmmmmmm......